-As previously acknowledged Coventry completed a preliminary economic assessment of the Cameron Gold Project which included the Cameron Gold Deposit, in a report dated January 12th, 2013.
-The preliminary economic assessment study on the Cameron Gold Project encompassed engineering, metallurgical and environmental studies to support the design of a potential mining operation.
+Coventry completed a PEA of the Cameron Gold Project, in a report dated January 12th, 2013.
+The PEA on the Cameron Gold Project encompassed engineering, metallurgical and environmental studies to support the design of a potential mining operation and indicated potentially favourable economics at the time.
+However, the Coventry PEA should no longer relied upon as it was not prepared by Chalice, and should be treated as historical information.